CDCgov/dibbs-text-to-code/README.md

 ## Quality Assurance

-**NOTE:** By default, pre-commit hooks are installed to run type, linting and formatting checks on each commit.
-These hooks will attempt to automatically fix any lint and formatting issues encountered, however failed type checks will result in a failed commit.
+**NOTE:** By default, pre-commit hooks are installed to run linting and formatting checks on each commit.
+These hooks will attempt to automatically fix any issues encountered.
 To force a commit without running the pre-commit hooks, use the following command:

 ```sh
 git commit --no-verify